Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/intro-to-debuggers.md

 So in short, you can think of a breakpoint as a pause button for a program which allows you to "snoop-around" in the state of the currently executing application.

 One neat thing about breakpoints is that you can have more than one and the program will pause at it encounters each breakpoint.
+This lets you to jump between different points in the program, inspecting the state of the application at each breakpoint.

 ### Watches